gobbledygook88/gobbledygook88.github.io/app/_posts/2013-11-07-installing-eclib-on-osx.md

 ### Parallel support

 As an optional extra, you may install the C++ Boost libraries to gain multi-threaded support in programs which contain parallel sections.

-{% highlight bash %}
-brew install boost
+<pre><code class="language-bash">brew install boost
-{% endhighlight %}
+</code></pre>

 Note that we must now also specify the location of the Boost libraries during the configure stage of ECLIB

-{% highlight bash %}
-./configure CC=gcc-4.7 CXX=g++-4.7 --prefix=/usr/local --with-ntl=/usr/local --with-pari=/usr/local --with-flint=/usr/local --with-boost=/usr/local
+<pre><code class="language-bash">./configure CC=gcc-4.7 CXX=g++-4.7 --prefix=/usr/local --with-ntl=/usr/local --with-pari=/usr/local --with-flint=/usr/local --with-boost=/usr/local
-{% endhighlight %}
+</code></pre>

 ### Closing remarks

 Installing ECLIB in OS X has its quirks, especially when using Apple's clang version of the GCC compilers; installation on a Linux system is certainly more straight-forward.
 Hopefully, the remarks identified in this post will help you in your journey of installing ECLIB.

 If there are any problems, do comment below with any error messages you come across.